danmbox/briss2/README.txt

  * [OPTIONAL] Set width/height to maximum: Select the crop rectangles by holding down CTRL + left click into rectangle to select.
 All crop rectangles will be resized to the biggest one, either on width or height.
-3) Start the cropping by pressing "Crop" and specify the destination of the cropped pdf.
+3) Start the cropping by pressing "Crop" or preview and specify the destination of the cropped pdf.

+[OPTIONAL FEATURES]
+* Select a Rectangle with ctrl + mouse click.
+Then copy (ctrl-c) and paste it into another cluster.
+* Use hotcorners to make a crop rectangle smaller or bigger

 ########################
 Problems